Masoud647/Masoud647.github.io/README.md

 is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects such as the initiative described by our group, Humber parts crib.
-I request approval of this project.
+We request approval of this project.

 Abstract
 --------